Also known as Fleece flower, Mexican bamboo or Elephant ear bamboo

 - Can invade and thrive in a variety of habitats with no natural predators or control mechanisms.

-- Knotweed reproduces through seeds, rhizomes, and sprouting from stem pieces which can move quickly down a riverbed and create new infestations.
+- Knotweed rapidly reproduces through seeds, rhizomes, and will move quickly down a riverbed and create one solid monoculture infestation.

 - Canes can sprout through 6 inches of concrete or asphalt. (roads & foundations)